 - a.
 Develop a model for this initiative using Council of Independent's Colleges (CIC) Key Indicator Tools and the College and University Professional Association's Human Resources data - b.
 Develop a plan for implementation following approval by the Board of Trustees.
-The goal is to have all academic ranks between the 40th and 60th percentile for the average of CIC southeast region on four comparisons (Carnegie Class, CIC enrollment size 2,001-3000, financial resources, and southeast region all institutions); estimated cost for full implementation not accounting for cost of living increases: \$1,031,862 - + Following voted approval from the Board of Trustees in February 2022, the first phase of salary increases has been implemented based on CIC KIT and CUPA-HR data with the goal to have our academic ranks at the 20th percentile for private religiously affiliated institutions included in CUPA-HR data
+The goal is to have all academic ranks between the 40th and 60th percentile for the average of CIC southeast region on four comparisons (Carnegie Class, CIC enrollment size 2,001-3000, financial resources, and southeast region all institutions); estimated cost for full implementation not accounting for cost of living increases: \$1,031,862

-Phase in salary increases over four years, beginning with year 2 (year 1 of implementation cost: ~\$258,000)
+• Phase in salary increases over four years, beginning with year 2 (year 1 of implementation cost: ~\$258,000)

-Add second year of salary increase (year 2 implementation cost: ~\$516,000)
+• Add second year of salary increase (year 2 implementation cost: ~\$516,000)

-Add third year of salary increase (year 3 implementation cost: ~\$774,000)
+• Add third year of salary increase (year 3 implementation cost: ~\$774,000)

-Add fourth year of salary increase (year 4 implementation cost: ~\$1,032,000)
+• Add fourth year of salary increase (year 4 implementation cost: ~\$1,032,000)